dairycultist/onimo-font/README.md

 ![An example of Apollo Block; a bold, modern display font](ApolloBlock/example.png)

+**Notes**

 - Apollo Block is currently WIP
-- Apollo Mint is aplanned text font that is calm, simple, and easy to read when small and in big bodies of text
+- Apollo Mint is a planned text font that is calm, simple, and easy to read when small and in big bodies of text